oracle-devrel/devo.tutorials/lol-article-2.md

 }
 ```

-Subsequently, in our `data_mine()` function, we will only process those matches who haven't been processed, and after processing, we will change their processed bit in order not to make redundant processing and API calls:
+Subsequently, in our `data_mine()` function, we'll only process those matches which haven't been processed.
+After processing, we'll change their processed bit in order not to make redundant processing and API calls:

 ```python
 all_match_ids = collection_match.find().filter({'processed_1v1': {"$ne":1}}).getDocuments()
 ```

-After processing our 1v1 models, in the upcoming articles we will make the same filtering but for the other processed bit:
+After processing our 1v1 models, in the upcoming articles we'll filter the same way for the other processed bit:

 ```python
 all_match_ids = collection_match.find().filter({'processed_5v5': {"$ne":1}}).getDocuments()